 Marco Polo Bike Tour Overview

 Join Ride and Seek on our most ambitious project to date, following in the footsteps of Marco Polo, one of history’s greatest explorers.
 The aim is to ride from Venice to Beijing with 7 distinct stages pencilled in.
 The first of these is running in September/October 2020 and takes us from Venice (Italy) to Athens (Greece).
 Our first leg takes in 5 countries and provides a wonderful taste of life down the Balkan peninsula on our way to Greece.
 This leg in itself is an epic bike tour and one of our best cycling holidays in Europe.
 Keep reading to find out more, and please get in touch if you have any questions.

-Our Epic Adventures are all created with a sense of discovery at their core and this tour fulfils that in abundance.
+Our Epic Cycling Tours are all created with a sense of discovery at their core and this tour fulfils that in abundance.
 Marco Polo is one of the great travellers in history and in many ways he embodies the spirit of the tours we run.
 The historical focus provides the context and runs in tandem with the cultural and gastronomic immersion we always seek to provide.